MaheshShukla1/aws-iam-automation-scripts/README.md

-# 🚀 AWS IAM Automation Scripts
+d# 🚀 AWS IAM Automation Scripts

 This repository provides a comprehensive suite of scripts for automating AWS Identity and Access Management (IAM) tasks using Python with Boto3 and AWS CLI.
 These automation scripts cover the creation and management of IAM policies, roles, and their attachments, making it easier to manage AWS IAM resources efficiently.